Okay, so there’s a downside.

 Is social media becoming less ‘social’?

-Still, our social media usage is deeply ingrained in our communicative behavior.
+Still, our social media usage is deeply ingrained in our communicative behaviour.
 Companies like Facebook, Google, and Apple are already influencing our media consumption at an impressive level.
 Can whatever comes next really impact these giants — or must the next phase come from them?

 How is this affecting our social media strategy as a brand?